mergestat/docs/blog/2023-02-18-identifiying-open-source-risk-part-1/index.md

 We’re going to explore a few use cases for querying an organisation’s code bases, with a little help from automation and some data augmentation, to identify some specific areas of risk.

-### Show me XYZ opensource package manager files, so I can look for known vulnerabilities
+### Show me XYZ open source package manager files, so I can look for known vulnerabilities

 In this example, we’re simply going to look for known package manager file types, in this case maven.